roraspberry/roraspberry/README.md

-✿ hello world, i’m aurora
+✿ Hello world, I’m Aurora!

-✿ i use c#, js, jquery, html, css, java, python, sql, bootstrap, asp.net core, mvc, cqrs etc...
+✿ I use C#, js, jquery, html, css, java, python, sql, bootstrap, asp.net core, mvc, cqrs etc...

-✿ i am branching out on my **new project** to create a scrum poker app with Go. i will practice containerisation with Docker, and hosting in GCP.
+✿ I am branching out on my **new project** to create a scrum poker app with Go.
+I will practice containerisation with Docker, and hosting in GCP.

-✿ i’m looking to collaborate on creative ideas, p5.js, game assets, fun~

-(*ᴗ͈ˬᴗ͈)ꕤ*.ﾟ